OnePlus 7T release date, price, news and features

 The OnePlus 7T is confirmed to come with Android 10 onboard, plus the company has included its OxygenOS overlay on top.

-It also includes a feature called Zen Mode - that debuted on the OnePlus 7 - as a way to shut down your phone for 20 minutes to encourage you not to use those features.
+It also includes a feature called Zen Mode, which debuted on the OnePlus 7, as a way to shut down your phone for 20 minutes or more to encourage you not to use those features.

 The latest Qualcomm Snapdragon 855 Plus chipset is inside the OnePlus 7T, so you should get some flagship level performance from this.
-We don't know how much RAM or storage will be available.
+We don't know how much RAM or storage will be available yet though.

-When it comes to battery, OnePlus has included a new version of Warp Charging that works 27% faster than on previous handset from the company.
-The phone also comes with stereo speakers too.
+When it comes to battery, OnePlus has included a new version of Warp Charging that works 27% faster than on previous handset from the company, and can charge the device up in an hour.
+The phone also comes with stereo speakers so you can't accidentally mute sound with your hand placement.

 There's a haptic motor onboard that allows the phone to vibrate while gaming too.